 About

 Kate’s roots are in Mississippi, where she has investigated Civil Rights -era cold cases, covered the devastating impacts of Hurricane Katrina, and explored the cultural relevance of hot tamales and Koolicles in the Mississippi Delta.
-In addition to her editorial work, she spent a decade leading brand storytelling at Whole Foods Market and is the founder of Medley Media, a documentary and commercial production company.
+In addition to her editorial work, she spent ten years leading brand storytelling at Whole Foods Market and is the founder of Medley Media, a documentary and commercial production company.

 Today, Kate lives in Durham, North Carolina, with her husband and two children.
-She proudly serves on the board of the Durham Library Foundation and as a judge for the James Beard Awards.
-She is a proud member of Women Photograph and the National Press Photographers Association.
+She serves on the board of the Durham Library Foundation and as a judge for the James Beard Awards.
+She is a member of Women Photograph and the National Press Photographers Association.
 She holds certifications in drone operation and hostile environment safety.
-Her work has been featured in The New York Times, NPR, Duke University, Starbucks, Goldman Sachs, and AARP.
+Her work has been featured in The New York Times, The Washington Post, ProPublica, Goldman Sachs, Starbucks, and AARP.

 More information is available at medley-media.com.